 More about Forest Health:

-- Insect, Plant and Disease Identification - Identification of insects, plants and tree and plant diseases
+- Insect, Plant and Plant Disease Identification at the Diagnostic Lab - Identification of insects, plants and tree and plant diseases

 - Forest Health Aerial Survey Program - Each year DEC and the NYS Police Aviation Unit conduct a two-month aerial survey of the State's forests to detect possible threats by insects, diseases, human activity and major weather events.